NHS Negligence Claims Solicitors / Sue The NHS

 On occasion, the medical expert may not be able to give a final prognosis and may recommend further treatment first.
-It is better to wait until the treatment is concluded before settling your compensation claim.
+It is better to wait until the treatment is concluded before settling your compensation claims against the NHS.
 That’s because NHS negligence claims are settled on a “full and final” basis.
 It is not possible to ask for more money if your injury turns out to be worse than expected, so you should always enter negotiations armed with all the medical facts.

 In addition to “general damages” for pain and suffering, you may claim for the out-of-pocket expenses associated with the injury.
-This includes medical costs, travel costs and lost wages and overtime.
+This includes medical costs, travel costs, lost wages and overtime.

-You will need to prove your financial losses so it is important that you keep receipts for any items purchased, taxi fares, wage slips and tax returns.
+You will need to prove your financial losses, so it is important to keep receipts for any items purchased, taxi fares, wage slips and tax returns.

 What if I have been injured by an NHS “Never Event?”